Oregon vs Iceland. You tell us which is better.

 photo (bottom): Lyza

 Oregon is 246% bigger than Iceland which means there’s room for various other landscapes and miles and miles of trails.
 On top of that, the food is waaaaaaaay better and cheaper!

-What do you think?
+What do you think about Oregon vs Iceland?
+Where would you rather go?
 Do you think Oregon is the Iceland of America?
 Can you think of any other places in the US that remind you of other countries?